Emanuel (footballer)

-Emanuel Leone Moura (born 1 November 1999), commonly known as Emanuel, is a Brazilian professional footballer who plays as a centre-back for Spartak Varna.
+Emanuel Leone Moura (born 1 November 1999), commonly known as Emanuel, is a Brazilian professional footballer who plays as a centre-back.

 Club career

 Grêmio

 Born in São Paulo, Emanuel joined the Grêmio's Academy at the age of 16 in 2016.

 Spartak Varna

 On 20 June 2022 Emanuel Moura joined the newly promoted to the Bulgarian First League team Spartak Varna, signing a 3-years long contract deal.
 He made his league debut for the team on 16 September 2022, ina match against Botev Plovdiv helping the team to secure their first win for the season.